Does Vitamin B12 Deficiency Lead To Weight Gain? What You Should Know

 - Shortness Of Breath – Shortness of breath or slow breathing is mainly caused due to B12 not being properly absorbed by the body.

-- Hallucinations And Psychosis – Extreme symptoms that can occur due to vitamin B12 deficiency are hallucinations and weak mental conditions.
+- Hallucinations And Psychosis – Extreme symptoms that can occur due to vitamin B12 deficiency are hallucinations and mental weakness.
+It can also make you feel tingling sensations and numbness.

 Does Vitamin B12 Lead To Weight Gain Or Weight Loss?